QwertyFusion/simple-notification-system/README.md

 ```

 ## API Endpoints
-You can use tools like Postman to access the endpoint.
+You can use tools like Postman or Swagger to access the API endpoints.

 ### ✅ Send Notification
 `POST localhost:8080/api/notifications`